• Skip to primary navigation

 Instructions

-Rehydrate the smoked fish in boiled water for 20 min.
-Clean the fish by removing everything except the flesh.
+Rehydrate the smoked fish in boiling water for about 20 minutes.
+Once softened, clean it by removing bones and skin, keeping only the flesh.
 Set aside.

 Did you make this recipe?